Theory POPLmark

 τ n k (T[k' τ U]τ) = τ n (k + 1) T[k' τ τ n (k - k') U]τ"

-apply (induct T arbitrary: k k')
+by (induct T arbitrary: k k') auto

 lemma liftT_substT_Top [simp]: